kmuniba98/atl-maproom-web-app/README.md

 The Controller page and Table page should be opened as two separate tabs on the iPad (or on a designated controller computer).
 The Projector page should be opened on a web browser on the projector computer, in full screen mode.
 The projector machine will also be running the **sensor_server**, which will send sensor readings from that machine to the main server.

+## Troubleshooting

+For table.js - built around [DataTables](https://datatables.net/), a jQuery plugin.
+If there is an error in the aligment of the HTML table (example, unequal number of ths and tds), a popup error will be thrown that refers to the row/index.
+If there is an error in the handling of data - for example, not accessing a nested layer in a JSON object - the data just won't appear in the table, resulting in either missing data or "No data avaliable." message.

 ## Built With

 * [MapBox GL](https://www.mapbox.com/mapbox-gl-js/api/) - Open-source libraries for embedding maps